e10v/tea-tasting/docs/user-guide.md

 #>   revenue_per_user    5.24      5.73            9.3%       [-2.4%, 22%]  0.123
 ```

 By default, **tea-tasting** does not adjust for multiple hypothesis testing.
 However, it provides several methods for multiple testing correction.
-For more details, see the the [guide on multiple hypothesis](multiple-hypothesis.md).
+For more details, see the the [guide on multiple hypothesis testing](multiple-testing.md).